icodesign/ts-mono-starter/README.md

 # Typescript monorepo starter

-This is a starter template for a TypeScript monorepo using bun workspaces.
+This is a starter template for a TypeScript monorepo using pnpm workspaces and turborepo.